Experiencing the More-than-Human Through Human Augmentation: Introduction

-Rather than becoming superhuman, we introduce More-than-Human through Human Augmentation (MtHtHA, denoted ">HtH+") as an MtH design practice that repurposes human augmentation technologies toward eco-phenomenological goals of "becoming-with".
-This approach uses techniques like sensory substitution and augmentation to deliberately reconfigure human perception, attuning us to more-than-human sensoria through somatic resensitization and ritualized embodied interactions that make interspecies relations tangible without claiming equivalence.
-MtHtHA draws on \textit{speculative design} to imagine \emph{a world of many worlds} \cite{dunne2024speculative,dunne2025not}, on \textit{somaesthetic design} to root these experiences in \emph{felt, bodily engagement} \cite{Hook2018Designingd,Shusterman2007Body} and on \textit{eco-somatic} performance to situate them within multispecies entanglements and obligations of care across species boundaries \cite{Kuppers2022Eco,Kampe2021Embodying}.

 This paper contributes three things.
-First, we articulate the MtHtHA approach and propose seven design principles for crafting augmentations that foster awareness, empathy, and care beyond the human.
-Second, we present five design cases: \emph{EchoVision} (a mixed-reality experience of bat-like echolocation), \emph{FeltSight} (tactile-first navigation inspired by the star-nosed mole), \emph{FungiSync} (a cyberdelic mixed-reality ritual for mycelial perspective-sharing), \emph{TentacUs} (a collective movement performance evoking octopus-like distributed agency), and \emph{City of Sparkles} (an urban data visualization from an AI's perspective).
-Third, we discuss implications for MtHtHA design: how MtHtHA extends cognitive light cones \cite{Levin2019Computationalb} for understanding more-than-human worlds, the limits of truly "becoming-with" nonhumans, the role of defamiliarization \cite{Benford2012Uncomfortableb}, and opportunities for cultivating eco-soma literacy in design practice \cite{PoikolainenRosen2025Morethanhumana} and education \cite{Nilsson2025Navigating}.
+First, we articulate the MtHtHA approach and seven design principles for crafting augmentations that foster felt awareness, eco-somatic empathy, and care beyond the human.
+Second, we present five design cases: \emph{EchoVision} (bat-like echolocation), \emph{FeltSight} (star-nosed-mole tactile navigation), \emph{FungiSync} (mycelial perspective-sharing), \emph{TentacUs} (octopus-like distributed agency), and \emph{City of Sparkles} (urban data from an AI's perspective).
+Third, we discuss implications for expanding cognitive light cones \cite{Levin2019Computationalb} for understanding more-than-human worlds, the role of somatic defamiliarization \cite{Benford2012Uncomfortableb}, and opportunities for cultivating eco-soma literacy in design practice \cite{PoikolainenRosen2025Morethanhumana} and education \cite{Nilsson2025Navigating}.